mattfenwick/Beagle/docs/tutorials/parsing.md

  - error-tolerance

+I've heard it said that dealing with errors accounts for ~80% of the code in typical projects, and indeed, this is no exception, so let's skip it. :)

 ### Summary ###

 What did we do?
+We saw that parsing can be split into:

- - we saw how to tokenize a string, using regular expressions
+ - tokenizing a string, using regular expressions

- - we saw how to discard uninteresting tokens
+ - discarding uninteresting tokens

- - we saw how to assemble tokens into complicated data structures -- s-expressions
+ - assembling tokens into a parse tree, using a grammar

-These are the basics of creating parsers.
+These are the basics of parsing.
+Extending the examples to parse Javascript will be left as an exercise for the reader!
-The code is relatively small and simple for Beagle, because Lisp is extremely easy to parse.
-Languages such as Javascript, Python, and C have much more complicated syntax but the basics are the same.

-Classification questions:

- - is this top-down or bottom-up?
-(I believe it's recursive descent, so top-down)

- - Is this context-free or context-sensitive?  (context-free ??)

- - Is this LL or LR?
-(I think it's LL(1))

- - backtracking? (no?)

- - deterministic?  ambiguous?  (yes & no?)